Tag: appetizer

 Instructions

-- Wash your shrimp and pat dry.
-Season with your favorite spice blend.
+- Wash and pat dry the scallops.
+Lightly season with pink salt.
 Place on a rack.

-- Preheat the smoker to 250 degrees, then reduce the heat to 225 degrees.
-Place the shrimp in the smoker.
+- Preheat your smoker to 250 degrees, turning down to 225 degrees.
+Place the scallops in the smoker.

 Equipment